Visyond is designed to drastically cut the time and effort involved in auditing models and debugging formulas.

 In the audit mode each cell looks different based on the type of data it contains.

-In Visyond you can also attach files to individual cells, leave comments on a cell or also create cases for each cell.
+In Visyond you can also attach files to individual cells, leave comments on a cell or create cases (assumptions) for each cell.

 Hover or right-click on any cell to open the Format Panel.

 You can align text, change colors, draw borders, change font size, decimal digits, etc.